fabrylab/pyTFM/README.md

 setup_database_for_tfm(folder,"database.cdb",key1=key1,key2=key2,key3=key3,frame_key=frame_key)
 ```

 Note that the images of beads should ideally be corrected for drift and rotation.
-You can use the script function correcting_frame_shift.py for drift correction.
+You can use the script correcting_frame_shift.py for drift correction.

 ## Using the clickpoints addon